yoasyo25/ruby-submissions/1710-b/1module/perilous_journey/kelley_jenkins.md

 Expectations:

-- [ ] Applies appropriate attribute encapsulation
+- [x] Applies appropriate attribute encapsulation

-- [ ] Developer creates instance and local variables appropriately
+- [x] Developer creates instance and local variables appropriately

-- [ ] Naming follows convention (is idiomatic)
+- [ ] Naming follows convention (is idiomatic) # string

-- [ ] Ruby methods used are logical and readable
+- [x] Ruby methods used are logical and readable

-- [ ] Code is indented properly
+- [x] Code is indented properly

-- [ ] Code does not exceed 80 characters per line
+- [x] Code does not exceed 80 characters per line

-* 4: Above expectations
-* 3: Meets expectations
 * 2: Below expectations
-* 1: Well-below expectations

 ### 2. Breaking Logic into Components

 Expectations:

-- [ ] Code is effectively broken into methods & classes
+- [x] Code is effectively broken into methods & classes

 - [ ] Developer writes methods less than 10 lines

 - [ ] No more than 3 methods break the principle of SRP

-* 4: Above expectations
-* 3: Meets expectations
 * 2: Below expectations
-* 1: Well-below expectations

 ### 3. Test-Driven Development

 Expectations:

-- [ ] Each method is tested
+- [x] Each method is tested

-- [ ] Tests implement Ruby syntax & style
+- [x] Tests implement Ruby syntax & style

-* 4: Above expectations
 * 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations

 ### 4. Functionality